 Be Attentive

 A day or two goes by where you can’t devote as much time to your muse.
 They sidle up and try to get your attention, and you wave them off because you absolutely have to finish this load of laundry, or arrange a celebratory dinner, or do your taxes.
-Life gets busy, it’s true, and sometimes you don’t have a choice other than to take things down a notch.
+Life gets busy, and sometimes you don’t have a choice other than to take things down a notch.

 That being said, you can almost always find the time and energy to write a note from your main character to their love interest, or to edit what you wrote yesterday.
 Find a way to show your muse that they’re still important to you, even if you can’t devote as much time to them as you’d like right now, and they’ll recognize that you still care, making them far more likely to stick around.